angristan/openvpn-install/README.md

 - If needed, the script can cleanly remove OpenVPN, including configuration and iptables rules
 - Customisable encryption settings, enhanced default settings (see [Security and Encryption](#security-and-encryption) below)
 - OpenVPN 2.4 features, mainly encryption improvements (see [Security and Encryption](#security-and-encryption) below)
-- Varietey of DNS resolvers to be pushed to the clients
+- Variety of DNS resolvers to be pushed to the clients
-- Choice to use a self-hosted resolver with Unbound (supports already existing Unboud installations)
+- Choice to use a self-hosted resolver with Unbound (supports already existing Unbound installations)
 - Choice between TCP and UDP
 - NATed IPv6 support
 - Compression disabled by default to prevent VORACLE.
 LZ4 and LZ0 algorithms available otherwise.